SEU-ALLEN-codebase/full_spectrum_sources/sd_features/README.md

 Scripts in this section plot the cross-scale feature heatmaps and prominance maps.

 ## Usage
-Executing the function is straightforward; simply run the plot_features.py script located in the src directory.
+Executing the function is straightforward; simply run the `plot_features.py` script located in the `src` directory.
 Please ensure that the feature extraction for various scales is completed, and the corresponding files are stored in the data directory.
 A comprehensive set of necessary feature files is available in the data directory.
+These feature files are generated using the `sdfeatures.py` under `analyses` folder of each morphometry level.